Zero Trust: An essential security framework for remote working

 Compared to before the pandemic, the use of Saas-based work tools and Iaas-based cloud systems such as Amazon AWS has increased exponentially.

-As the connection points between external cloud systems and in-house systems surged,
+Consequently, as the connection points between external cloud systems and in-house systems surged,

 it has gotten trickier for corporate security managers to handle security vulnerabilities.